magazino/tf_service/README.md

 ### Python

-The Python bindings are wrapped in a standard `tf2_ros.BufferInterface`:
+The Python client is wrapped in a standard `tf2_ros.BufferInterface`:

 ```python
 import rospy